lemonnish/personal-website-travel/_posts/2015-10-23-valparaiso.md

 The city is a Unesco World Heritage Site, and is a common destination for tourists.
 In addition to a large number of European backpackers, Jake and I saw several large groups of schoolchildren from Santiago.
 Valparaíso has several central hills that have a large concentration of touristy restaurants and hostels.
 The flat area by the port extends for about 4 blocks inland, and then the hills start.

 <div class='img-gallery'>
-{% include photo.html url="street-graffiti.jpg" alt="colorful graffiti on the street" size="small" %}
+{% include photo.html url="street-graffiti.jpg" alt="colorful graffiti on the street" size="med" %}
-{% include photo.html url="graffiti-stairs-man.jpg" alt="colorful stairs" size="small" %}
+{% include photo.html url="graffiti-stairs-man.jpg" alt="colorful stairs" size="med" %}
-{% include photo.html url="street-colors.jpg" alt="yellow buildings and overhead streamers" size="small" %}
+{% include photo.html url="street-colors.jpg" alt="yellow buildings and overhead streamers" size="med" %}
-{% include photo.html url="street-dog.jpg" alt="dogs sleeping in the street" size="small" %}
+{% include photo.html url="street-dog.jpg" alt="dogs sleeping in the street" size="med" %}
-{% include photo.html url="city-trees.jpg" alt="trees and houses in a valley" size="small" %}
+{% include photo.html url="city-trees.jpg" alt="trees and houses in a valley" size="large" %}
-{% include photo.html url="city-colorful.jpg" alt="colorful trees in a valley" size="small" %}
+{% include photo.html url="city-colorful.jpg" alt="colorful trees in a valley" size="large" %}
 </div>

 Jake and I traversed the city primarily on foot, although there were some notable times where we partook of the local transportation: